evnchw/evnchw.github.io/_pages/about.md

 - **Research**: developing, analyzing and presenting strategies to the wider group for feedback and robustness
 - **Production**: building and monitoring production data pipelines, monitoring anomalies and investigating outages

 *Domain.* I focus on industrial economics, transportation, and complex networks.
-I have also contributed to other systematic work involving a variety of useful alternative data.
+I have also contributed to other systematic/semi-systematic work involving a variety of useful alternative data.

 *Teaching.* Since my role is within a scientific investing team, I have also run a number of industry-academic projects via [ADIA Lab](https://www.adialab.ae/), the scientific institution of ADIA.
 These have primarily been in the form of MSc-level capstone projects, and some examples include: